mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/nicoleta.bumbacea/index.md

 ### Week 5 - 11 May
+This week, I completed the hardware setup for my smart door lock system.
+All components — including the keypad, LEDs, buzzer, solenoid, and ESP32-CAM module — have been connected and tested for basic functionality.
 ### Week 12 - 18 May
+I transitioned into the software development stage.
+I initialized the Rust project using the Embassy framework and began writing basic control logic to interact with the hardware, starting with GPIO testing for LEDs and preparing the structure for handling keypad input.
+This lays the groundwork for implementing core features like code verification and door control in the coming week.
 ### Week 19 - 25 May

 ## Hardware